Starting driving lessons; when to start learning

 Theory Preparation.

 It is essential that you are able to successfully complete the Class B car driving theory test.
-Understanding the Highway Code, driving theory and hazard perception is an integral part in your driving development.
+Understanding the Highway Code, driving theory and hazard perception is an integral part of your driving development.

 How long will it take to pass my test?